Relationship Endings

 disconcerting, especially if they don't understand why it happened.

-A few years ago, three friends suddenly departed from my life.
+Some years ago, three friends suddenly departed from my life.

 Having three people disappear all at once is a little scary for an

 "When souls have natural resonance, they simply appear to each other.
 When the resonance changes, they disappear.
-Relationships are always mutually created and dissolved....
-You can rest assured that if your soul wants someone to appear, it's going to happen....
+Relationships are always mutually created and dissolved. ...
+You can rest assured that if your soul wants someone to appear, it's going to happen. ...
 But the reverse is also true: if your soul doesn't need a connection, no amount of positive affirmations will make it happen.

 "If the vibration of your field changes, as it might after a spiritual breakthrough, certain people cannot occur in your field anymore, unless they have a matching breakthrough, and they will likely disappear." ~Penney Peirce, Frequency: The Power of Personal Vibration